Service à la russe: Courses in a dinner served à la russe

 The details of the courses in a dinner à la russe are variously described by prominent culinary writers from the late 19th and 20th centuries, including Dubois and Bernard, Charles Pierce, Baron Brisse, S. O. Johnson (‘Daisy Eyebright’), Sarah Tyson Rorer, C. Herman Senn, Mrs. Van Koert Schuyler, Charles Ranhofer, Oscar Tschirky Lida Seely, Emily Post, Prosper Montagné, and Amy Vanderbilt.

 The number of courses has changed over time, but an underlying sequence of dishes—potage (soup), entrée (including hors d’œuvres and relevés), roast, entremets (savory and sweet), and dessert—persisted from the 19th century to World War II and continued for formal meals in a much-reduced form into the 21st century.
 The sequence of dishes descends directly from the much older service à la française.
 The growing popularity of service à la russe, though, led to some changes in the sequence of dishes.

 In some styles of service, oysters or cold hors d’œuvres were served before the potages.
 Hot hors d’œuvres might also be served after the potages, but they were increasingly omitted from dinner menus in the 20th century.

 Beginning in the early 19th-century, fish was a common relevé in service à la française.
 In the later 19th century service à la russe, fish was often the only relevé, served as a distinct “fish course”.

 The coup du milieu, a glass of frozen punch taken at the midpoint of the meal, was introduced in the early 19th century and remained popular in service à la russe.

 By the late 19th century, vegetable entremets (entremets de legumes) had largely ceased to be a separate course.
 They often appeared on menus as if they were, but they were served as accompaniments to the various meat or fish courses.
 Only certain vegetables continued to be served separately after the roast, such as salads, asparagus, sweet corn, cauliflower, artichokes, and fresh tomatoes.

 By the mid-20th century, the dessert course, which formerly included only foods from the storeroom (de l'office), came to include dishes that were formerly served as sweet entremets.
 In the United States, dessert came to include only ices, ice cream, and other chilled or frozen sweets, and fruit came to be served in a distinct course of its own.

-In French-style meals, cheese may be served before the sweet entremets or fruit.
-In English-style meals, cheese or a “savoury” (a salty or piquant sort of hors d’œuvres, often made with cheese, eggs, or smoked fish) may be served before or, more commonly, after the fruit.
+In French-style meals, cheese is served before the sweet entremets or fruit.
+In English-style meals, cheese or a “savoury” (a salty or piquant sort of hors d’œuvres, often made with cheese, eggs, or smoked fish) is served after the fruit.
 Escoffier considered the savoury to be a gastronomic absurdity.